Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 PA6 Surface Pad

 Same PA6 (Polyamide 6) needle-punched fiber used in our nail-on furniture glides: 1,450 g/m² pile density, 5.5 mm thickness, vertically interlocked fibers.
 Superglue-bonded to the ABS platform for maximum durability.
-Glides silently across hardwood, tile, laminate, vinyl, and every other smooth hard floor.
+Glides silently across hardwood, tile, laminate, vinyl, and every other smooth, hard floor.

 Reinforced ABS Core

 Same automotive-grade ABS platform as our nail-on line.
 High surface tension ensures secure superglue bonding to the PA6 fiber surface on all edges.
-The underside bonds to the EHBF adhesive backing with full contact — no air gaps, no weak points.
+The underside bonds to the EHBF adhesive backing with full contact.
+No air gaps, no weak points.

 EHBF Adhesive Backing

-EHBF (Extra High Bond Foam) double-sided acrylic tape bonds securely to any clean, smooth surface — chrome, powder-coated steel, anodized aluminum, finished wood, and most rigid plastics.
+EHBF (Extra High Bond Foam) double-sided acrylic tape bonds securely to any clean, smooth surface: chrome, powder-coated steel, anodized aluminum, finished wood, and most rigid plastics.
 Reaches full bond strength after 48 hours under furniture weight.
 No tools required.

 How to Install Furniture Glides (Both Methods)

-Our most popular installation guides have helped thousands of customers get this right on the first try.
-The whole process takes about two minutes of reading and five minutes of doing — whether you’re fitting four dining chairs or four hundred restaurant chairs.
+The whole process takes about two minutes of reading and five minutes of doing.
+Whether you’re fitting four dining chairs or four hundred restaurant chairs.
 Whether you choose nail-on or self-adhesive, most people finish all four legs in under five minutes.

-Nail-On Furniture Glides — For Solid Wood Legs
+Nail-On Furniture Glides: For Solid Wood Legs

 1